gesape/AutoStatsQ/README.md

 - Relative gain factors in time domain (relative to reference station or to synthetic data)
 - Rayleigh wave polarization analysis for detection of sensor misorientations
 - Comparison of obs. and synth.
 PSDs; determining frequency ranges suitable for MT inversion
-- Test for large timing errors (resolution depends on sampling rate of synthetic data)
+- Test for large timing errors
 - Second independent and interactive test for exact and reliable amplitude corrections based on phase picking in snuffler and correlating waveforms